 There are three treatment modalities for a prolactin tumor.

 Drugs are the treatment of first choice in most cases.
 However, some patients may need surgery or radiation.

-Surgery itself does not cure prolactin pituitary tumor.
-That’s why these patients need to on drugs afterwards.
+Surgery itself does not cure a prolactin pituitary tumor.
+That’s why these patients need to be on drugs afterwards.

 Radiation takes years to be effective.
 In addition, it may cause serious irreversible damage to the pituitary gland and other structures in the brain.

 Obviously, you need to discuss pros and cons of each treatment modality with your physician.